a3r0id/Tako/README.md

 #### v00.00.8x

+> Added Discord webhook support for stream listener.
+Forward tweets real-time to a Discord channel.

 > Resolved all known errors.

 > Removed dependency of chrome-driver for app mode (kiosk mode), Tako now automatically opens in your default browser.